Guidance on requirements and how to apply

 - A night rating online course completion certificate CAA5017

-- A certified copy of your licence, including the certificate of revalidation pages
+- A copy of your licence, including the certificate of revalidation pages

-- A certified copy of your logbook pages showing your night flying experience
+- A copy of your logbook pages showing your night flying experience

 - A copy of your medical certificate